Inflation -- who cares? Monetary Policy in Times of Low Attention: Conclusion

 \section{Conclusion}

-With the stabilization of inflation over the last fifty years in advanced economies, inflation became less and less important in people's everyday lives.
+With the stabilization of inflation in advanced economies since the Great Inflation period, inflation has become less important in people's lives.
 In this paper, I quantify this using a limited-attention model of inflation expectations.
-In line with this model, I show that attention to inflation decreased together with inflation volatility since the 1970s.
+In line with this model, I show that attention to inflation decreased together with inflation volatility and inflation persistence since the 1970s.
+Especially in the period between 2010 and 2020, the general public's attention to inflation was close to zero.

-For monetary policy this was good news, because lower attention stabilizes inflation expectations and hence, stabilizes actual inflation and improves welfare.
+For monetary policy the decline in attention was desirable at first, since lower attention stabilizes inflation expectations and hence, stabilizes actual inflation.
 With the outbreak of the Great Recession and nominal rates at their lower bound, however, managing inflation expectations became a central tool for monetary policy.
-At low levels of attention, however, managing inflation expectations is difficult.
-In this paper, I studied how this matters for monetary policy.
-After an adverse shock that pushes the nominal rate to the lower bound, inflation expectations and inflation remain persistently low and thus, the lower bound binds for a prolonged period.
-To mitigate these drawbacks that arise from low attention, the optimal policy response is a substantial increase in the inflation target.
-The costs of this increase in inflation, however, outweigh the stabilization benefits of lower attention.
-Lower attention, therefore, decreases welfare when accounting for the lower bound.
+But managing inflation expectations is difficult when people are inattentive.

+The optimal policy response is a substantial increase in the inflation target.
+This increases the average nominal rate and thus, binding ELB periods become less likely.
+The cost of this increase in inflation, however, outweighs the stabilization benefits of lower attention.
+Lower attention, therefore, decreases welfare if we account for the lower bound.
+This stands in stark contrast to the case without an ELB in which case lower attention leads to welfare gains through the stabilization of inflation expectations and inflation.
+My paper thus shows that accounting for the ELB is crucial when assessing the role of the public's attention to inflation.